 English Language Center (ELC).
 The ELC has resources for international faculty including courses, tutoring and consultation.
 For spouses and family members wishing to develop or improve their English language skills, the ELC offers academic English, business English, and TOEFL preparation courses among others.

 International Students & Scholar Services (ISSS).
 This office assists with immigration processes and programming for incoming international students and scholars.
 ISSS also runs a program called International Dragon Families.
 It is a program for the family members of international students and faculty including monthly programs and classes on subjects such as American culture:

 Equality and Diversity at Drexel

 Drexel University has a strong commitment to supporting equality and diversity in its many forms (race, age, sex, religious/ethnic/cultural/socioeconomic background, sexual orientation, gender identity) and offers several resources to faculty members and other university employees in this regard.
 In addition, the University has instituted policies specifically aimed at ensuring an equitable environment on its campuses.

-Office of Faculty Development & Equity.
-The Office of Faculty Development and Equity plays a leading role in fostering a more supportive environment for faculty, in broadening approaches to recruiting excellent new faculty, and in revising academic policies to provide for flexibility and equity in career development.
-The office website also offers information on religious and other resources in the Philadelphia area as well as regional and national resources for LGBT faculty.
+The Office of Faculty Affairs website offers information on religious and other resources in the Philadelphia area as well as regional and national resources for LGBT faculty.

 Disclaimer: The information and links contained in this guide are intended to serve as a resource only.
 Drexel does not own or endorse any of the outside services, companies, organizations or institutions which may be referenced or linked nor are we responsible for the content of their pages.